firesidefiction/firesidefiction.github.io/about.md

 LeKesha can be found online on Twitter ([@ellethevillain](https://twitter.com/ellethevillain))

+### And many more!
-Please see our [Contributors Index](/contributors) for a full list of all of the editors, authors, illustrators, narrators, and translators who make Fireside possible.
+Please see our [Contributors Index](/contributors) for a full list of all of the editors, authors, illustrators, narrators, and translators who have made Fireside possible.

 [back to the top](#top-of-page)